 Each student at Share undergoes a thorough assessment and induction, so that their learning programme matches their needs.
 Increasingly we are taking on an advocacy role, liaising between student (or potential student), social workers, and families, often arguing for resources to be made available.

-We operate two social enterprises – Share Gardening, which provides gardening maintenance and planting services, and Share Catering, which provides catering services for events and meetings.
+We operate two social enterprises – Share Nurseries, which sells plants, produce and garden creations, and Share Catering, which provides catering services for events and meetings.
 These ventures offer our graduates the chance work in a safe and supported environment, gaining valuable, practical work experience.

 Working towards independent lives